fphilipe/premailer-rails/README.md

 * Classic static assets: It will try to load the CSS file located in `public/stylesheets/`

-* [Hassle](https://github.com/pedro/hassle): It will try to load the compiled CSS file located in the default Hassle location `tmp/hassle/stylesheets/`

 ## Installation

 Simply add the gem to your Gemfile in your Rails project:

     gem 'premailer-rails'

 premailer-rails requires either nokogiri or hpricot.
 It doesn't list them as a dependency so you can choose which one to use.

     gem 'nokogiri'
     # or